-Seaton Jurassic centre is the new exciting visitor attraction for East Devon that tells the uniquely powerful story of the geology and marine ecology of the Jurassic Coast, England's first Natural World Heritage Site.
+The award winning Seaton Jurassic centre is the exciting visitor attraction for East Devon that tells the uniquely powerful story of the geology and marine ecology of the Jurassic Coast, England's first Natural World Heritage Site.
 Visitors are taken on an interactive journey back 250 million years to when life on the Jurassic Coast looked very different.

-Devon Wildlife Trust will manage the centre.
-The centre is being built on The Underfleet in the middle of Seaton, a two minute walk from the seafront, adjacent to the new Tesco store and the Seaton Tramway terminus.
+Devon Wildlife Trust is managing the centre.
+The centre is located on The Underfleet in the middle of Seaton, a two minute walk from the seafront, adjacent to the new Tesco store and the Seaton Tramway terminus.

 Since 2001, the community of Seaton, through the Seaton Visitor Centre Trust, has been working with the local authorities (East Devon District, Devon County and Seaton Town councils) and the Jurassic Coast World Heritage Team to develop the visitor centre for Seaton, to reap the benefits from the town’s unique location as a gateway to the Jurassic Coast World Heritage Site and the Axe Estuary.

 The local community in Seaton is key to the success of Seaton Jurassic and local people are invited to become involved as volunteers and ambassadors of the centre and encouraged to contribute to the fundraising for a wildlife garden through the Seaton Visitor Centre Trust.